Penguin9742/BlooketHacks/README.md

 # BlooketHacks
+#THIS IS IN PROGRESS DO NOT WORRY, MORE WILL COME
 The best blookets hacks that work very good.
 Trust me.
 Having these blooket hacks are for purposes to have fun.
 I have never gotten banned so don't worry.
 I will update.
 For Most hacks in global the instructions areb simple.